samdoran/cookiecutter-ansible-role/README.md

 ### Customizing the Test ###

-The default scenario runs `molecule/default/playbook.yml`.
+The default scenario runs `molecule/default/converge.yml`.
 You can customize this playbook to suit your needs.

-I usually add some tasks before and after the role to do setup and validate services.
-I find this easier than writing tests in Python, which Molecule supports.
+In Molecule 3, [linting behavior changed].
+I have configured this template to lint using the same behavior as Molecule 2.
+It's possible to change this behavior by modifying the commands in `lint:` in the `molecule.yml` file.
+Linting can be disabled completely by deleting the `lint:`.

 The `molecule.yml` file is setup to accept three environment variables: